Aims and approaches

 What?

-Our basic aim is to gain a deeper understanding of the disruptions in information processing that characterizes affective disorders.
-We integrate findings from clinical, cognitive and neurobiological research.
+Our basic aim is to gain a deeper understanding of the neurocognitive mechanisms underlying affective disorders and stress regulation.
+We integrate findings from clinical, behavioural, cognitive and neurobiological research.

 We aim to:

-- Improve our understanding of the working mechanisms of mood and anxiety disorders, integrating findings from clinical, cognitive, behavioral and neurobiological research
+- Improve our understanding of the working mechanisms of mood and anxiety disorders

 - Identify individual differences in information processing styles